JuliaCJ/SP24Hackathon/README.md

 All of our solution information can be found within this GitHub Repository.

-[a relative link](Hackathin-SP2024) contains all of the code for our MVP.
+[Hackathon-SP2024](Hackathin-SP2024) contains all of the code for our MVP.

 [LINK] is the presentation that went along with our demo.

-[LINK] contains our developmental artifacts.
+[CloseCareArtifacts](CloseCareArtifacts) contains our developmental artifacts.

 Thank you to Assurant for sponsoring us!
 We hope you enjoy our solution to this challenge.